Skip to main content

 • Multi-story homes — Adjust settings without walking downstairs

 The caveat: The SmartHQ app has reliability issues.
-In our 30-day test, the app disconnected twice and required re-pairing.
-The Frigidaire's manual controls never fail — they just cannot be checked remotely.
+In our testing, the app disconnected twice and required re-pairing.
+The Frigidaire's Wi-Fi implementation is newer and has less user feedback, but offers the basics of remote humidity monitoring and control.

 Noise Comparison